 2. Thermostat motion sensing won’t operate.

-3. Your thermostat sometimes disconnects from Wi-Fi.
+3. Your thermostat occasionally disconnects from Wi-Fi.

 5. Your system is producing weird noises, like chattering, stuttering, clicking or thumping.